ThomasMBury/workshop_datavis_python/README.md

 7. Open the Anaconda Navigator and launch JupyterLab.
 Navigate to where you saved the workshop repository and open *test.ipynb*.
 Check that you can run this notebook without any errors.

-If you run into issues, please contact me at thomas.bury@mcgil.ca and I'll glady help out.
+If you run into issues, please contact me at thomas.bury@mcgill.ca and I'll glady help out.